 Martin submitted the winning design for London’s first dedicated cycle route in 1977.

-Now, 40 years on, the ground survey and GPS mapping of a system of recreational rides around the capital’s urban periphery is complete.
-The route comprises 12 arcs, 12 spokes, and 12 spin-offs.
-In total, it covers more than 750 miles of off-road and quiet cycling through varied landscapes – often beautiful, always interesting.
+The network comprises 12 Arcs, 12 Spokes, and 12 Spin-offs.
+That’s 890 miles of off-road and quiet cycling through varied landscapes – often beautiful, always interesting.

 Please enjoy this blog library from the archive of photos taken on reconnoitre, laid out chronologically below.
 There is a series of lockdown posts within the capital from 2021, before ‘CyOrb’ rides were resumed later that year.

 Cycle Orbital’s website has been built by Anthony Cartmell at Fonant.

 Spurred on now by a cycle fundraising challenge in tandem with lockdown suburban excursions, and having investigated my parental roots in Lewisham I set off next in the opposite direction, into Brent and Harrow – the heart of John Betjeman’s Metroland.
 This is where I spent my formative years, aged 7 to 17.
 Continue reading

 The third lockdown is as restrictive as the first, but cyclists can spread their wings a bit for their daily exercise.
 I have found five basic routes – NE, SE, SW, NW and N, with variations (see footnote) – to use as on-road 20 milers, self-sufficiently equipped with water, snack and puncture repair kit.
 They have extended my knowledge and appreciation of the metropolis.
 Continue reading